What is a cashback offer?

 Always check the cashback offer's fine print to see if you actually qualify.
 These offers can be very confusing to navigate.

-Cashbacks are enticing offers because it feels like free money.
-But you always need to check that loan itself is a good deal regardless of the cashback.
+Cashback offers are enticing because it feels like free money.
+But you always need to check that the loan itself is a good deal regardless of the cashback.
 Don't let the thought of "free" money distract you from doing the hard work of home loan comparison.

 Fee reduction or waived fees